grocerycrud/documentation/3.x/api/set-custom-query.md

 subqueries, or specific filtering.

 > ⚠️ There are some limitations when using `setCustomQuery`:
->  - Currently, we are not supporting filtering and sorting.
+>  - Currently, we are not supporting filtering.
 We may add support for these features in future releases.
 >  - Pagination is only supported when you provide the second parameter `$countQuery`.
 >  - You always need to return the primary key of the table in the select query for proper functioning of the CRUD operations.
 >  - The filtering on the custom query will not filter the results of the CRUD operations (edit, delete, etc).